DisasterAWARE/aws-glue-schema-registry-python/README.md

     'name': 'John Doe',
     'favorite_number': 6
 }
-producer.send('my-topic', value=DataAndSchema(data, schema))
+producer.send('my-topic', value=(data, schema))
-# the value MUST be an instance of DataAndSchema when we're using the SchemaRegistrySerializer
+# the value MUST be a tuple when we're using the SchemaRegistrySerializer
 ```

 Read Kafka messages with `SchemaRegistryDeserializer`: